pymeasure/leco-protocol/control_protocol.md

 Whenever a Component signs in to or out of its Coordinator, the Coordinator shall send a note regarding this event to all the other Coordinators.
 The note shall contain the full name of the Component and the event type (sign in or out) The other Coordinators shall update their global directory according to this note (add or remove an entry).

-TODO Add full update (full local list)
-TODO Problem: If a full list arrives after an update: On the other hand: One message after the other: Sequence should work out.

 (message-layer)=